Input Validation for Neural Networks via Runtime Local Robustness Verification

 \subsection{Observation on Approximate Robustness Radius}

 Incomplete verification usually runs much faster than complete verification and has the potential to be deployed at runtime.
 However, Algorithm~\ref{alg:binary} with incomplete verification can only give an approximate robustness radius.
-We would like to know (1) whether approximate robustness radius from incomplete verification is close to the exact robustness radius; (2) whether the approximate robustness radii of valid inputs are significantly larger than that of the misclassified inputs.
+We would like to know (1) whether approximate robustness radius from incomplete verification is close to the exact robustness radius; (2) whether the approximate robustness radii of valid inputs are significantly larger than that of the misclassified inputs and adversarial examples.
 Actually the second question is more important since it decides whether we can use incomplete verification to validate inputs.

 \emph{Observation on FNN}.
-We utilize ERAN with DeepZono domain~\cite{singh2018fast} (which is incomplete) to compute the approximate robustness radii of the same inputs on the network FNN-MNIST.
+We utilize ERAN with DeepZono domain~\cite{singh2018fast} (which is incomplete) to compute the approximate robustness radii of the same inputs as Section~\ref{obcomplete} on the network FNN-MNIST.

 The exact (resp. approximate) robustness radii of the first 100 valid inputs in the form of blue dot "." (resp. brown star "*") are shown in Figure~\ref{Mnist-compare}.
-We can see that the values of approximate and exact robustness radii of the same inputs are very close (comparing the x-axis).
+We can see that the values of approximate and exact robustness radii of the same inputs are very close.
 In fact, the approximate robustness radii (except those equal to 0) of all inputs are between 44\% and 100\% of their exact robustness radii.

 Figure~\ref{ob1fnninc} shows the number of inputs, the approximate robustness radii of which are above a given value (i.e., the x-axis).
 We can see that, similar to exact robustness radii, the approximate robustness radii of valid inputs are significantly larger than that of misclassified inputs and adversarial examples, especially those from "strong" attacks.
 Different from exact robustness radii which measure the distance of the inputs with the boundaries of classification, approximate robustness radii reflect the accumulative gradient information of the neural network around the input.
 Surprisingly, approximate robustness radii follows a similar distribution with exact robustness radii, that is, they are smaller when the adversarial examples are closer to the original inputs.
 This implies that the misclassfied inputs and adversarial examples near the valid inputs are more likely not to be robust.